Deltiology: Identification

 There are some general rules to determining when a postcard was printed.
 Postcards are generally sent within a few years of their printing, so the postmark helps date a postcard.
 If the card is original and not a reprint, a postcard's original printing date can be deduced from such things as the fashions worn by people in the card, the era in which the cars on the street were made, and other time-sensitive clues.
 Postcards produced by the Curt Teich Company can be dated more exactly using the company-printed date code on the view side or within the stamp box if visible.

 Vintage picture postcards are described as being from the "Golden Age of Postcards," which was generally 1898–1919.
 Modern 'chromes' are color photographs and thus differ from photochromes generated from black and white photographs before c.
 1915.
 Picture postcards are also differentiated based on other features: undivided backs are typical for c.
-1901–1906 in the USA, prior to 1904 in Canada, and other years in other countries.
+1901–1906 in the United States, prior to 1904 in Canada, and other years in other countries.
 Divided backs followed undivided backs: c.
-USA 1907, while white border cards are common from c.
-1915-1930.
+United States 1907, while white border cards are common from c.
+1915–1930.
 The time of the linens was circa 1930–1950, and modern chromes appeared after 1940.